Prakashchandran95/Food-Order/README.md

-# FoodOrdering and Query Features using Angular
+# Food Menu (Cart) and Query Features on a Web app using Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.